Stay updated with the latest music streaming insights, playlist management tips, and industry news.

 To listen to downloaded tracks across all Apple devices, make sure Sync Library is enabled in Settings > Music.

 If you're planning a long trip and want all your music available offline, downloading songs one by one isn’t practical.
 Instead, you can download your entire Apple Music library in a few steps by creating a Smart Playlist.
-This is also best for those who don't have time to select song my song, or just want to get it done quickly.
+This is one of the best workarounds if you're searching for apple music download all songs or trying to simplify the process.

 Here’s how to do it on Mac or iTunes: